ibmresilient/resilient-community-apps/fn_url_void/README.md

 ==

-This function comes with three workflows and rules which retrieves information from a URL, scans a URL, and rescans a URL.
-An example one is shown below.
+This function comes with three workflows and rules, which retrieve information from a URL, scan a URL, and rescan a URL.
+An example is shown below.

 ![screenshot](./screenshots/URL_void_retrieve_workflow.png)